 Summary

-We learned what is view encapsulation is and how to make use of the three differ view encapsulation strategies. i.e. None, Emulated & ShadowDOM.
-In the next tutorial, we shall look into how to style a Angular Component.
+We learned what view encapsulation is and how to make use of the three different view encapsulation strategies. i.e. None, Emulated & ShadowDOM.
+In the next tutorial, we shall look into how to style an Angular Component.

 very nice content sir